pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Recent Changes

+- Fixed form context error in UI components (2025-03-07)

+  - Added null check for form context in useFormField hook
+  - Improved error message to indicate that the hook must be used within a FormProvider
+  - Prevented "Cannot destructure property 'getFieldState' of null" runtime error
+  - Enhanced component stability for form-related UI elements

 - Implemented proper SDK usage for LLM APIs in Competency Manager (2025-03-07)

   - Replaced direct axios calls with official Google Generative AI SDK